samiullahsaleem/cyberblock/README.md

 ### Step 0
 Star and Fork this repository
 ### Step 1
-Look in the issues if the change you are doing is available and issues section is it assigned to someone or not if you can't find any issue open one.
-Anyone from our team will assign you the issue then you can start contributing
+Look in the issues section, if the change you are doing is available in the issues section and whether it is assigned to someone or not.
+If you can't find any issue then open one.
+Anyone from our team will assign you the issue then you can start contributing!
 ### step 2 Fork this repository
 You can fork this repository by clicking on fork button on top right corner.
 Once you fork this will create a copy of repo on your account
 ### step 3 Clone the repository